• E-Commerce

 If you have the same visitor viewing your site multiple times in one day, they will be counted as multiple sessions.
 Google Analytics counts a single session as a period of activity for a single user.

 The session duration can be any length of time that an individual visitor is browsing your site.
-However, if they leave your site for more than 30 minutes at a time, and return later, a new session will begin.
+However, if they leave your site for more than 30 minutes at a time, and return later, new session will begin.

 Pageviews vs Visits

-Pageviews are the number of times each page is viewed on your site, whereas visits are the number of sessions for each unique user.
+Pageviews are the number of times each specific page is viewed on your site, whereas visits are the number of sessions for each unique user.

 Users vs Sessions